 Thirdly, again as in the case of the single family, the differing amounts of property owned by the inhabitants of different territories is an important factor in determining their comparative material welfare.
-The amount owned by the inhabitants is not to be confused with the amount of property apparently situated within the territory.
+The amount owned y the inhabitants is not to be confused with the amount of property apparently situated within the territory.
 In Durham there is considerably less property liable to local rates under the English law per head of population-about £125 worth (in capital value) against £200 worth per head in Herefordshire.
-Moveable tangible objects, together with such intangible property rights as might be supposed to be somehow connected with the fixed property, are probably more important Durham than in Herefordshire, and might thus restore the balance.
+Move-able tangible objects, together with such intangible property rights as might be supposed to be somehow connected with the fixed property, are probably more important in Durham than in Herefordshire, and might thus restore the balance.
 But if we found that the total property thus connected with the two counties worked out to exactly the same value per head of population, should we be justified in assuming equality between the two populations so far as property was concerned?
 Certainly not, since the inhabitants of each county own much property outside it, and many persons who are not inhabitants own much property inside it.
 Equality would only be present if the balance of the two amounts was the same in the two counties.
 In fact, the balance is probably in favour of the inhabitants of Herefordshire.
 It is probable that the amount of property held outside Herefordshire by inhabitants of Herefordshire exceeds in value the property within Herefordshire held by people living outside, whereas the contrary is probably true of Durham.
-Does any one ask why this Simply because owners should be so? agricultural properties find it pleasant and convenient to live on them, while owners of mining and shipbuilding properties do not.
+Does any one ask why this should be so?
+Simply because owners of agricultural properties find it pleasant and convenient to live on them, while owners of mining and shipbuilding properties do not.
 Neither a colliery nor a shipyard are pleasant things for a wealthy person to live alongside of, and there is the further fact that the shipyards belong largely to shareholders whose avocations lie elsewhere.
 There can be no doubt about the importance of this cause of difference whenever small territories are under comparison.
 The inhabitants of Mayfair are richer than those of Wapping because a richer class of persons select Mayfair for their residence.
+The average wealth of the people of Sussex is increased by the fact that it is a pleasant place of residence and convenient for London work or amusement.
+The parish of Dornoch must have the wealth of its inhabitants enormously increased, and the county of Sutherland must have the wealth of its inhabitants considerably increased simply by the fact that Mr. Carnegie chooses to live at Skibo Castle instead of nearer the sources of his riches.